zdoom-docs/stable/glossary/Style.md

 insensitivity, but we apply these rules to make reading easier and more consistent with most other programming languages that have existed.

-Capitalizing constants, enumerations, and flags is an artifact of the way they are declared in ZDoom, and also in the original Linux Doom source code.
+Capitalizing constants and enumerations is an artifact of the way they are declared in ZDoom, and also in the original Linux Doom source code.
 This is extended to static arrays for consistency.

+Flags were capitalized in Linux Doom due to being constants, and internally within ZDoom they are still constants, but due to the style of ZScript using full capitalization appears inconsistent.
+This is especially true due to the use of `m` prefixes in places within ZScript's standard library.

 ## Word Choice